3sd/ansible/README.md

 ## Getting started

-The following Ansible scripts are designed to be run on freshly installed Debian Buster machines.
-Select the gnome desktop environment and ssh server during the installation.
+The following Ansible scripts are designed to be run on freshly installed Debian Buster machines which have selected the gnome desktop environment and ssh server during the installation.

 ### Bootstraping a control machine